Product Q&A with Marty Cagan

 Are there any templates or resources that you use/developed to outline what you want to do next?

-As to templates I am generally allergic to them and consider them more problematic than beneficial.
+As for templates, I am generally allergic to them and consider them more problematic than beneficial.
 Modern product is not a recipe or playbook.

 How do you most effectively make the switch from being a product manager to being a manager of product managers?
 What are some considerations to keep in mind when positioning yourself for that transition, and during the transition itself?